ssingh288/SolvingPuzzlesAndGamesInPython/README.md

 # SolvingPuzzlesInPython
-6 different kind of puzzles solved using python
+6 different kind of puzzles and games solved using python